-Firstly, the Act gave immigration officers the power to make a migrant sit a 50-word dictation test that could be given in any prescribed European language the officer chose.
+The Act gave immigration officers the power to make any non-European migrant sit a 50-word dictation test.
+This was initially given in any European language, and after 1905 in any prescribed language.

 The White Australia policy had an immediate impact, rapidly changing demographics.
-By 1947, only 2.7% of the whole population was born outside of Australia, Ireland or the United Kingdom.
+By 1947 only 2.7 per cent of the whole population was born outside of Australia, Ireland or the United Kingdom.
 The effect was most obvious on the Asian population.
-Though only 1.25% of the Australian population in 1901, it had shrunk to around 0.21% by the late 1940s.
+Though only 1.25 per cent of the Australian population in 1901, it had shrunk to around 0.21 per cent by the late 1940s.

 The government introduced many programs to encourage migration from Britain to increase Australia’s white population and the available workforce.
-The schemes were fuelled by the ‘populate or perish’ government mindset, and included the famous the ‘£10 Pom’ program that operated after the Second World War.
+The schemes were fuelled by the ‘populate or perish’ government mindset, and included the famous the Ten Pound Pom program that operated after the Second World War.

 After the Second World War, Arthur Calwell, the Chifley government’s immigration minister, began to relax the policy to allow refugees from continental Europe to come to Australia.
 This included the ‘beautiful Balts’ whose image perfectly fitted the White Australia ideal, but also migrants from other backgrounds in regulated numbers.

-This was the first of a number of steps that gradually eroded the policy until its basic dismantling by the Holt government in 1966 and its complete elimination by the Whitlam government in the 1970s with the introduction of policies like the Racial Discrimination Act in 1975.
+This was the first of a number of steps that gradually eroded the policy until its basic dismantling by the Holt government in 1966.
+The Whitlam government completely eliminated it in the 1970s with the introduction of policies like the Racial Discrimination Act 1975.

 In our collection

-T Kendall, ‘Chapter One: Federation and the Geographies of Whiteness’ in Within China's Orbit?
-China through the eyes of the Australian Parliament, Commonwealth of Australia, 2008, Australian Parliament House
+Timothy Kendall, ‘Chapter one: Federation and the geographies of whiteness’ in Within China's Orbit?
+China Through the Eyes of the Australian Parliament, Commonwealth of Australia, 2008, Australian Parliament House.

-G Tavan, The Long, Slow Death of White Australia, Scribe Publications, Carlton, Victoria, 2005
+Gwenda Tavan, The Long, Slow Death of White Australia, Scribe Publications, Carlton, Victoria, 2005.